qiaochen/LLM_RAG_papers/README.md

 - Asai, A., Wu, Z., Wang, Y., Sil, A., & Hajishirzi, H. (2023).
 [Self-rag: Learning to retrieve, generate, and critique through self-reflection.] (https://arxiv.org/abs/2310.11511)_arXiv preprint arXiv:2310.11511_.

 - (2024) [RQ-RAG: Learning to Refine Queries for Retrieval Augmented Generation](https://arxiv.org/abs/2404.00610)
 > This paper reiterated the benefits of query rewriting.
-Imaging a complex query the entails multiple hops of reasoning, breaking it into separate simple queries for RAG would potentially retrieve better references.
+Imaging a complex query that entails multiple hops of reasoning, breaking it into separate simple queries would potentially retrieve better references.
 This work tries to learn a model to refine query for RAG.
 Their result is very exciting: A 7B model with query refining ability outperformed Chat-GPT3.5 on three multi-hop inferencing QA benchmarks.
 > RAG here again indicated better performance than supervised fine-tuning (SFT).
 >
 #### d.
 Evaluation